 It might be the colder weather, or the days getting shorter, but I’ve been having more and more cravings for good coffee.
-And even if some Europeans insist on saying that there is no good coffee in Canada (the first result of a Google search for “best coffee in Canada” comes up with “McDonald’s?
-Tim Hortons?
-Who makes the best brew? ” which is a little sad…), there are actually many places to visit to get your fill of caffeine… good caffeine, often organic and fair trade, even!
+And even if some Europeans insist on saying that there is no good coffee in Canada, there are actually many places to visit to get your fill of caffeine… good caffeine, often organic and fair trade, even.

 In the popular neighborhood of Mile End, Café Olimpico has been a must for more than 40 years for its terrace and real, delicious Italian coffee.
-Not far away, in Little Italy, there is delicious espresso at Caffè San Simeon.
+Pastel Rita is the new neighbourhood hotspot.
+You absolutely have to stop there, especially if you love Wes Anderson movies.
 For an Australian-style coffee, head towards Café Melbourne.
-In La Petite-Bourgogne, a pit stop at Lili & Oli is necessary.
 This café is often found on the lists of favorite places of many of Montréal’s Chefs.
 If you like buying your coffee in unusual places, don’t miss La Distributrice on Le Plateau : it’s located under a staircase!
-Certainly, we are on the fortunate side of coffee in Montreal!
-But it is time to continue exploring.

-In Edmonton, Credo offers excellent coffee beverages in a setting decorated with works by local artists.
+Credo offers excellent coffee beverages in a setting decorated with works by local artists.
 The Elm Cafe is a perfect place for lunch with delicious sandwiches and coffee, and Leva is the place to visit to enhance your Italian – coffee, good pizza… and maybe a gelato.

-Heading to Vancouver, we can’t speak of the best coffees in Canada without mentioning the 49th Parallel Coffee Roasters: in fact, the coffee is so good that cafes across the country use their grains (including Myriade café!).
-You also have to check out Prado with barista Sammy Piccolo – four times named best barista in the world.
+We can’t speak of the best coffees in Canada without mentioning the 49th Parallel Coffee Roasters in Vancouver.
+The coffee is so good that cafes across the country use their grains (including Myriade café!).
+You also have to check out Prado with barista Sammy Piccol—four times named best barista in the world.